42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Upload an image file and set it as a slate for a live event

-Upload an image and set it as a slate for the live event.
+Uploads an image file and sets it as a slate for a specific live event.
+This endpoint returns a confirmation of the slate upload.

 ### Example